 When and how to offset carbon emissions?

-Ever come across a company that said they’re carbon neutral when in fact they continued to emit the same amount and just purchased carbon credits in an attempt to absolve them of their sins?
+Ever come across a company that said they’re carbon neutral when in fact they continued to emit the same amount and just purchased carbon credits in an attempt to absolve themselves of their sins?
 While that might be better than a company that just pollutes (without the offset), we’d still call it greenwashing.

-So, the more we can do upfront to reduce our carbon emissions the better.
+So the more we can do upfront to reduce our carbon emissions, the better.
 Offsets should only ever be the last resort:

 - You can start by planting trees and shrubs in your own or your community garden.
 Or volunteer your time with local reforestation/rewilding initiatives.
-We recently planted trees with Forest and Bird in New Zealand.
+We have planted trees with Forest and Bird in New Zealand.

 - If you don’t have the opportunity to plant yourself, donate to/purchase carbon credits from projects that remove carbon from the atmosphere (for example, through the Wren Climate Fund).